 Proof.
-N_P contains all of these N_GH , so it contains the subgroup they generate, and it is the smallest such subgroup.
+N_P contains all of these N_GH , so it contains the subgroup they generate, and it is the smallest such subgroup by the equivalence of (i) and (ii).

 By the contrapositive, G is not connected if and only if there is a proper subgroup M of G that satisfies the equivalent properties of the proposition.
 For example, if $r_p(G) = 1$ and G has no non-trivial normal p-subgroup, then $\mathscr{A}p(G)$ is discrete and not contractible, and is therefore not connected.
 Quillen gives a condition on G under which these are the only examples.